Just how did a web content developer with the NASA Space Programme

 I think the acceptance level is great.
 It’s a pretty new show and being on a major channel like Africa Magic definitely helps.
 South Africans love Africa Magic so we’re slowly gaining traction.
 We have a nice following on Facebook, Twitter and the like.

-Do you intend to keep the programme running in both countries or is there a plan to return home permanently?
+Do you intend to keep the programme running in both countries or is

 I’m planning to move back to Nigeria this year fully.
 But that doesn’t mean I won’t travel to get the stories we need and tape the show.
 It’s always going to air across Nigeria, across Africa and beyond.
 We’re always going to feature guests from all over Africa and that means travel, so it doesn’t really matter where I live really.
 As long as there’s a show called Rolling with Faith History, we’ll be rolling.